 Assessments

-An assessment can help better determine whether your child meets criteria for ADHD, ASD, or a Specific Learning Disorder.
-Overall, an assessment can help with understanding your child’s cognitive strengths and weaknesses and how best to support them at home and in the school setting.
-Further, an ADHD or ASD assessment can help contribute to a paediatrician or psychiatrists diagnostic process.
+An assessment helps determine whether your child meets criteria for ADHD, Autism Spectrum Disorder (ASD), or a Specific Learning Disorder.
+It provides insight into your child’s cognitive strengths and weaknesses, and how best to support them in both the home and school settings.
+An ADHD or ASD assessment can also inform a paediatrician or psychiatrist’s diagnostic process.

 Attention Deficit Hyperactivity Disorder (ADHD) Assessment

-A child and adolescent ADHD assessment process includes ($1600):
+A child and adolescent ADHD assessment process includes:

 A Clinical Interview